LSH0411/BOAR/README.md

 ### Stage 1: Propensity Score Estimation

-Before training the main model, you first need to estimate propensity scores from the global behavior graph.
+Before training the main model, you first need to estimate propensity scores.
 Navigate to the `get_propensity` directory and run:

 ```bash
 cd get_propensity